 You can send ePHI via email, but you have to do it securely, according to HHS.

 To understand the reason you should secure email, it helps to review the path of an email’s transmission:

-Email is created by sender on their workstation ➔ Email is sent from workstation to sender’s email server ➔ Sender’s email server sends email to recipient’s email server ➔ Recipient’s workstation pulls the message from their server.
+Email is created by the sender on their workstation ➔ Email is sent from workstation to sender’s email server ➔ Sender’s email server sends an email to recipient’s email server ➔ Recipient’s workstation pulls the message from their server.